shs-cse/quantum-algorithms/basics/operator_properties.md

 - Any Clifford operator can be made from the operators $H,S,CX$.
 Here, $H$ is the Hadamard operator, $S$ is the $90\degree\!$-phase operator (i.e. $S^2=Z$) and $CX$ is the controlled not operation.
 In other words, these are the generators of the Clifford group:
 $$\mathcal C = \big\langle H,S,CX \big\rangle$$
 - Gottesman-Knill theorem states that any Clifford circuit starting with computation basis states and being measured in computational basis, can be efficiently simulated using classical computers.
 This is specially useful in stabilizer code.
-- Universal quantum gate sets require $T$ gate along side Clifford gates.
+- Clifford group does not constitute universal quantum gate sets.
+Universal quantum gate sets require $T$ gate along side Clifford gates.

 ## Proofs